 The Solution: Eye cream with retinol

-“When one is dehydrated, the eyelid skin can become more crinkly,” says Southampton-based cosmetic dermatology expert Dr. Kenneth Mark.
+“When one is dehydrated, the eyelid skin can become more crinkly,” says Southampton and NYC-based dermatologist Kenneth Mark, MD.
 "It has lost fluid and volume and therefore is less taut.”
 Hydrating internally can help a bit, but be sure to treat the area with an eye cream.
-And if you choose one containing retinol, which Dr. Green says reduces the appearance of fine lines and wrinkles over time, you might be very happy with the results.
+And, if you choose one containing retinol, which Dr. Green says reduces the appearance of fine lines and wrinkles over time, you might be very happy with the results.

 The Issue: Easily irritated or sensitive skin